kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This is exactly what an autonomous loop wants.

-## Strong Types Turn Hallucination Into Compiler Errors
+## Strong Types Turn Hallucination Into Compiler Errors { #hallucination-compiler-errors }

 An LLM may hallucinate a method: